 How “Screen Time” Affects Our Children’s Brains

-Older generations love to grumble about “these kids today” and their electronic devices, but they have reason to be concerned: Teens spend an average of nine hours a day consuming media, including cell phones and computers, according to 2015 data.
+Older generations love to grumble about “these kids today” and their electronic devices, but they have reason to be concerned: Teens spend an average of seven hours and 22 minutes a day using screen time as a form of leisure or entertainment, according to a 2019 report.
+That number increases to nine hours and 49 minutes when factoring in time spent reading and listening to music.

-Tweens — or kids between the ages of 8 and 12 — get nearly six hours a day.
+Tweens — or kids between the ages of 8 and 12 — get four hours and 44 minutes per day, and 5 hours and 54 minutes respectively.

-That’s anywhere between 25 and 33 percent of the day spent on electronics.
-That’s a ton, considering kids typically sleep anywhere from six to nine hours a day.
+That’s a lot of time spent on electronics, considering kids typically sleep anywhere from six to nine hours a day.

 It’s not entirely their fault though.
 Children under age 18 are the first generation to grow up with tablets and cell phones.
 Exhausted parents often use these devices as babysitters so they can get a break, but the practice is literally changing how their kids’ brains work.